unipartdigital/workflows_engine/docs/source/primitives.rst

 .. note:: Validators on a repeat component are applied to a list(?) of all repeats field's values .

+.. warning:: Not Implemented in udes client ATM

 Schema
 ^^^^^^